Ger-23/higher-lower/README.md

 ## Left to Implement

- - I would like to adjust the sixe of the game on the smaller screen in the future with media query or css tweaks
+ - I would like to adjust the size of the game on the smaller screens in the future

+## Bugs

+- None

 ## Credits

 - The Love Maths Project and Rock, Paper, Scissors were both inspirations for the code in this project.

 - Google, W3C Tutorial and Youtube were also excellent resources for the code in this project

+- Mentor sessions through Code Institute

 - The logo image credit - href="http://www.freepik.com">Designed by brgfx / Freepik